 DINNoedhjaelp’s main responsibilities

 Nigeria is the African country with the highest number of out-of-school children: DINNoedhjaelp main task in Nigeria is to educate.
 When the Nigerian government does not use agents to inform and educate, we must through our educational work create an awareness of the situation and try to stop the superstition.

-The children at DINNoedhjaelp’s orphanage miss their families.
+The children at DINNoedhjaelp’s childrens center miss their families.
 They talk often about their siblings, cousins, grandparents and parents (or parent if one parent is dead).
 Our biggest responsibility is to ensure that the children maintain contact with their families.
 Sometimes we take the children to what we call a “home visit, and this is something the children look very much forward to.
 Home visits are the most important part in our advocacy program.

 Children that has been accused for witchcraft often live as outcasts in their village, they’re almost tortured to death, expelled from school, are not allowed to play with their old friends and constantly live in fear for their own life.
 When those same children come back to their family and village again speaking good English and look healthy, confident and strong, it gives the whole village something to think about.
 They realize their own ignorance and that the children are not actually witches.
 We prove to the whole local community that the children are not witches, but that the ones who accused them of being witches have been indoctrinated by either the pastor or other villagers.